This post may contain affiliate links. Please read my disclosure and privacy policy.

 Notes

-• I have tried lowering the number of eggs in this recipe, by replacing 1 egg with 1/4 cup of mashed banana instead.
-The result is a slightly drier cake that doesn't hold together as well.
-You can get away with this swap if you need to reduce the recipe by 1 egg, but I don't recommend trying to lower it by much more or the cake won't hold together.
+Egg Note: I have tried reducing the number of eggs in this recipe by replacing 1 egg with 1/4 cup mashed banana.
+The result is a slightly drier cake that doesn’t hold together as well.
+You can get away with this swap if you need to reduce the recipe by 1 egg, but I don’t recommend reducing it by much more, or the cake won’t hold together.

 Nutrition